zon-cx/bolt/README.md

 A slack bot with an MCP client for slack in Typescript

 Current support for:
-- SSE & Stdio MCP servers.
+- HTTP Streamable, SSE & Stdio MCP servers.
-- MCP Tools only
+- MCP Tools only (more coming soon)

 ## Installation